Here's What's Behind Iran's Biggest Protests In Seven Years

 Advertisement

 Friday’s protests were by far the worst political unrest Iran has experienced since the period after the 2009 vote, which triggered months of arrests and violence, extending far across Iran’s geography.
-Video showed protesters, sometimes with children in tow, scuffling with police in the northern port city of Rasht, and calling for the end of the regime in Qom, the city that educated most of the country’s clerical leadership.
+Video showed protesters, sometimes with children in tow, scuffling with police in the northern port city of Rasht and calling for the end of the regime in Qom, the city that educated most of the country’s clerical leadership.

 “Leave Syria alone,” went one slogan used throughout the day, in reference to Iran’s ambitious military intervention in the Syrian conflict, “give a thought to us.”

-There were also small reports of protests in the capital, Tehran, epicenter of the 2009 uprising.
+There were also small reports of protests in the capital, Tehran, the epicenter of the 2009 uprising.

-Tehran’s deputy governor-general for security affairs told the Iranian Labor News Agency that “a number of protesters” have been arrested at a small protest in a square in the city.
+Tehran’s deputy governor-general for security affairs told the Iranian Labour News Agency that “a number of protesters” have been arrested at a small protest in a square in the city.

 Analysts speculated that hardliners had encouraged the original economic protest Thursday to undermine and embarrass Rouhani, a plan that appears to have backfired as people took to the streets for a wider set of grievances.
-Rouhani’s first vice-president Eshaq Jahangiri appeared to make a reference to such a scenario in a speech delivered Friday.
+Rouhani’s First Vice President Eshaq Jahangiri appeared to make a reference to such a scenario in a speech delivered Friday.

-“The ones who trigger political moves in the streets may not be the ones who will put an end to it, since others may ride the wave they have started, and they must know that their action will backfire on them,” he said at a medical conference, according to the ISNA news agency.
+“The ones who trigger political moves in the streets may not be the ones who will put an end to it, since others may ride the wave they have started, and they must know that their action will backfire on them,” he said at a medical conference, according to the Iranian Students' News Agency.

 But Rouhani himself may have contributed to the anger.
-For the first time ever, when he unveiled the new budget a month ago, he included previously undisclosed details about how much money went to unaccountable religious foundations, research centers and others institutions close to the leadership.
+For the first time ever, when he unveiled the new budget a month ago, he included previously undisclosed details about how much money went to unaccountable religious foundations, research centers, and other institutions close to the leadership.

 “People learned how the religious class is basically swallowing the big chunk of the budget without any accountability while people’s daily life is becoming harder,” said Memarian.

-Rouhani is wily insider, and has in the past proven adept at using such dissatisfaction as a cudgel against the hardliners’ control.
+Rouhani is a wily insider, and has in the past proven adept at using such dissatisfaction as a cudgel against the hardliners’ control.
 But the protests could also further empower hardliners if perceived as part of a foreign intervention.
 Already Iranian news agencies were pointing to US Senator Tom Cotton, an Iran hawk, tweeting his support for the protesters.
 Fars, a news agency seen as close to Iran’s Revolutionary Guards, denounced the protests as organized by “counter-revolutionaries.”

+President Trump on Friday night blamed the protests on Iranians' desire for a regime free of corruption and terrorism.
+He added a warning to the Iranian government should it violate its people's rights.

 Borzou Daragahi is a Middle East correspondent for BuzzFeed News and is based in Istanbul.